ThibautHumblet/VRExperience/README.md

 }
 ````

 To update our animations, we have a UpdateAnimations() script.
-We use this script to listen to the differen trigger and button values.
+We use this script to listen to the different trigger and button values.
 Depending on the value, we parse this to our animator.
 In this animator, we added a blend tree to make a transition between our models.

-When we increase our *grip* or our *trigger* values, this will have an inpact on our animations.
+When we increase our *grip* or our *trigger* values, this will have an impact on our animations.
 For example, if the trigger value is set to one, we want to have a pinching animation.

 <img src="/img/BlendTree.gif" alt="Animated blend tree example"/>